A major Tesla investor is urging Elon Musk not to take the company private because it could be worth $4,000 a share (TSLA)

 ARK's investment thesis counts on the company fully transitioning from a manufacturer to a full-fledged "mobility-as-a-service" company.
 When it reaches that point, ARK estimates, its profit margins could be as much as 80%.
 In it's most recent quarterly filing this month, Tesla reported total gross margins of 15%.

-"In the $4,000 scenario, our assumptions are conservative: we incorporate profits only from cars and certain autonomous taxi networks, not from trucks, drones, utility scale energy storage, or the MaaS opportunity in China," ARK wrote.
+"In the $4,000 scenario, our assumptions are conservative: we incorporate profits only from cars and certain autonomous taxi networks, not from trucks, drones, utility scale energy storage, or the MaaS opportunity in China," ARK, which manages $5.9 billion, wrote.

 "Further, we incorporate the roughly $20 billion in dilution that might be necessary to penetrate and scale the latter four markets."